310mc/https-310mc.github.io-tl/source/_posts/songs/ryuseitai_album_trip/green_to_the_sky.md

 ---
-title: "[Song] Green to the sky"
+title: "[Song] Green to the sky (Midori Solo)"
 date: 2023/3/6 9:00:00
 categories:
 - [Enstars, ES!!]
 - [Enstars, Midori]
 tags:
 - Song Lyrics
-description: "Translation of Green to the sky Song Lyrics by 310mc.
+description: "Translation of Green to the sky (Midori Solo) Song Lyrics by 310mc.
 By Midori from the Ryuseitai Album TRIP."
 permalink: green_to_the_sky/
 hidden: true
 ---